ellcom/InterfaceBuilderLab/Interface Builder.md

-To place the views within a Stack View, on the bottom toolbar click on the circled button in the image above, the three views are now sub Views of a Stack View.
+To place the Views within a Stack View, select them using `cmd` + `click` and click on the Stack View option in the bottom toolbar (circled in the image above), the three Views are now sub Views of a Stack View.